 In sales where gain is recognized, the open transaction method is usually advantageous, as compared with both the generally-applicable closed transaction method (see part I.B.1.a., above) and the installment method (see part I.C., below).
 Under the open transaction method, the basis of the assets sold may be recovered tax-free, with gain being recognized only after full basis recovery.
+If the asset sold is a capital asset, the character of the gain as capital gain is clear.

 The only exception is that, under Reg. § 1.483-4, a portion of each actual payment is treated as ordinary interest income received by Seller and currently-deductible interest paid by Acquiror.
 There is no original issue discount or other taxable or deductible accrual of interest.
 This treatment contrasts with the treatment of "contingent payment debt instruments," in financial transactions.
 Under Reg. § 1.1275-4, these instruments accrue interest at a "comparable yield" for noncontingent debt.